the more you know

 Brookings

 Why would anyone want to elope in the middle of nowhere?
 Well, a few reasons!
-Privacy, untouched beauty all around and just peacefulness.
+Privacy, untouched beauty all around, and just peacefulness.
 That to me sounds like what you want on your elopement day!
-Brookings can be a family friendly elopement location if your family doesn’t mind the travel to the location or its remoteness.
+Brookings can be a family-friendly elopement location if your family doesn’t mind the travel to the location or its remoteness.

 Smith Rock

-In the high desert of Oregon you will find this little gem.
-At certain views of this state park you can see some of the surrounding mountains like Mt Hood and Three Sisters.
+In the high desert of Oregon, you will find this little gem.
+At certain views of this state park, you can see some of the surrounding mountains like Mt Hood and Three Sisters.

 Since this is High Desert the best time to elope would be Fall through Spring, avoiding high summer temperatures is best.

-In Smith Rock and surrounding area you can hike, fish, float, ski, climb, camp, seek out waterfalls or hot springs, watch for eagles, etc.
+In Smith Rock and the surrounding area you can hike, fish, float, ski, climb, camp, seek out waterfalls or hot springs, watch for eagles, etc.

 Driving to get to Smith Rock, the state park sits beside state route 97 to the right side of Terrebonne.
-You can fly into Redmond or Portland, Oregon and from either of these airports you can drive in.
+You can fly into Redmond or Portland, Oregon and from either of these airports, you can drive in.

 Columbia Gorge Area

 Just outside of Portland, Oregon is an entire oasis of elopement locations.
 This area is fantastic for a lot of reasons.
-It is easily accessible, offers a variety of locations and can be fun for just you two or you two and your guests!
+It is easily accessible, offers a variety of locations, and can be fun for just you two or you two and your guests!

-The Columbia Gorge offers a lot of different elopement locations like a large variety of waterfalls, forests along the river, overlooks and more.
-Once you are in the area you can hike, climb, go to wineries, farms and more!
+The Columbia Gorge offers a lot of different elopement locations like a large variety of waterfalls, forests along the river, overlooks, and more.
+Once you are in the area you can hike, climb, go to wineries, farms, and more!
 It’s also so close to Portland, that you can stay in the city and day trip your way into the Gorge.

 Like many national forest areas within the country, a special use permit is only required for a group of 75 people or more.
-A group this large however is difficult to imagine in the scenic locations anyways.
+A group this large however is difficult to imagine in the scenic locations anyway.

-Washington
+Washington Elopement Locations

 a couple runs on the beach in their wedding attire - him, a suit, and her, a short white dress and bouquet.